 1. Less is More

-In my classes and workshops, I always emphasize the importance of quality over quantity.
 An analogy often helps students to understand.
 Sitting cross-legged on the floor with your eyes closed for 2 hours doesn’t mean that you’re meditating.
 If you’re in pain, stressed out, or thinking about lunch, then you’re not meditating, and you won’t get any of the benefits of meditation.
 You will, however, waste two hours of your time.

 If you over-practice, then you are focusing on quantity.
 But quantity doesn’t get you the results you’re looking for; quality does.
 Switch to a quality-driven approach, and you’ll see a huge improvement in your results.
 You’ll also save a ton of time.